 Process Criteria

-Board of Directors The Comment has a Board Colf Assessment arms in all a
+Board of Directors The Company has a Board Self-Assessment survey in place to evaluate the performance and achievements of the members of its Board of Directors.

-Board Committees The Company has a Board Self-Assessment survey in place to evaluate the performance and achievements of the members of its Board of Directors.
+Board Committees

 Individual Directors

 CEO/President

 N. INTERNAL BREACHES AND SANCTIONS